Iž: Maritime connections

-Iž is connected with passenger ship and catamaran public lines Zadar – Mali Iž – Veli Iž – Mala Rava – Rava and car ferry line Zadar (Gaženica) – Bršanj (Mali Iž) – Mala Rava – Rava.
-It is about one hour ship ride from Zadar although catamaran service offers shorter travel time.
+Iž is connected to Zadar and Rava by passenger ship, high-speed craft and car ferry public lines.
+The two passenger-only lines start at Zadar ferry port in the town center, continue to Mali Iž (docking at the bay of Komoševa) and Veli Iž, from there they run to the two settlements on Rava: Mala Rava and Rava.
+After reaching Rava, they sail back in reverse.
+The car ferry starts at the Port of Gaženica, runs to Bršanj (located on the south-east of Iž) and, on certains days of the week, to Rava and Mala Rava.
+There is a bus line which connects Veli Iž and Mali Iž to Bršanj when the ferry arrives.
+On school days, there is an additional high-speed craft connection Zadar – Bršanj – Zadar, docking in the same place on Iž as the car ferry.
+All lines reach Iž from Zadar (and vice versa) within an hour and a half.

-The shortest connection of island Iž with Zadar iz through the strait of Mali Ždrelac, nowadays used by all public shipping services which operate to the island.
+The shortest connection of island Iž with Zadar is through the strait of Mali Ždrelac, nowadays used by all public shipping services which operate to the island.

-Before the World War I, all maritime connections between Zadar and Iž were vivid through the island of Ugljan.
-Since 1892, Iž has a regular steamship connection with Zadar through the strait „Veli Ždrelac“ between islands Ugljan and Rivanj (north-west from Zadar) and from 1980's that connection started to operate through the strait of Mali Ždrelac.
-Until 2012, only certain amount of smaller ferries connecting Iž and Zadar (as well as ships and catamarans) could sail through Mali Ždrelac, while the rest of the ferries were sailing through Veli Ždrelac strait.
+Before World War II, all maritime connections between Zadar and Iž were via the island of Ugljan.
+Since 1892, Iž has a regular steamship connection with Zadar through the strait of Veli Ždrelac between the islands of Ugljan and Rivanj (north-west from Zadar) and from 1980s that connection started to operate through the strait of Mali Ždrelac.
+Until 2012, only smaller ferries which connected Iž and Zadar (as well as ships and catamarans) could sail through Mali Ždrelac, while the rest of the ferries were sailing through Veli Ždrelac strait.
 In 2012, the strait was deepened which resulted in allowing all ships that sail to the island to pass through.
 Since 2014, ferries connecting Iž and Zadar (as well as other ferries which connect Zadar with the islands of its archipelago) have been using the port of Gaženica south of Zadar instead of original ferry port that was located in Zadar's town center.